FudanNLP/Irl_gen/readme.md

 Examples of each weight are listed in imagecoco/speech.

-Many thanks to SeqGAN and LeakGAN authors, part of my code are modified from their codes.
+Many thanks to SeqGAN and LeakGAN authors, part of my codes are modified from their codes.